Smoking and drinking rise during pandemic | DW | 27.12.2021

 In a study published in The Lancet in April 2019, the scientists interviewed and followed 500,000 people in East Asian populations for 10 years.

-In East Asian populations there are common genetic variants that greatly reduce alcohol tolerability, which means their alcohol consumption is reduced.
+In East Asian populations, there are common genetic variants that greatly reduce alcohol tolerance, which means that alcohol consumption is reduced.
 But the genetic variants are unrelated to other lifestyle factors such as smoking.

 The scientists found that the people with the genetic variants had decreased alcohol intake, and also had decreased blood pressure and stroke risk.
 The researchers concluded that alcohol increases the risk of having a stroke by about 35% for every four additional drinks per day and that there are no protective effects from light or moderate drinking.